 Tara Club Meetings

-We meet regularly on the third Monday of each month (unless otherwise noted) at 7pm in the Forest Park Kiwanis' Building.
-The one-story, red brick building is located at 752 Main Street, Forest Park, GA 30297
+We meet regularly on the third Monday of each month (unless otherwise noted) at 7pm at the Reynolds Nature Preserve.

 We enjoy presentations from a wide array of guests and we get together socially at annual club functions beyond our monthly meetings.

 Jimmy Gatt teaches about Trees and Shrubs that Support Honeybees & Other Pollinators during the Spring of 2019

 Mary Cahill-Roberts closes out 2017 with her lecture about how to make Creamed Honey.

 Dr. Keith Delaplane starts off 2018 with Bees in nature and what we can learn from them.

 After each meeting, we encourage beekeepers (both new and experienced) to join in our informal discussions and displays where beekeeping questions are asked and answered.
 We share our best practices, analyze our techniques or mistakes, and provide hands-on opportunities.
 Thinking about making an investment in gear or equipment or a new product?
 Ask here, first.

 Timing - Understanding the Life-Cycle of the Honeybee